whitacrem/portfolio-projects/README.md

 - Are players more or less successful if they risk it all?
 - Are players more successful if they make it a true daily double when the question appears in the top half of the board?
 - Are players more inclined to risk it all if they are behind?

+This is currently a work in progress and feedback is always welcomed!